eddie-an/Wordle-clone/README.md

 Server is now set up on localhost:8080

-Change to wordle-application directory: `cd wordle-application`
+Change to wordle-application directory: `cd ../wordle-application`

+Change `line 40` on [wordle.js](/wordle-application/wordle.js) to `http://localhost:8080/api/get-word`.

 Then, the web application can be ran by clicking on `index.html`